Dear advisor: I have a startup idea, what Should i do next?

 Here's a framework to help you: JTBD.

-Before you spend any money on developing a solution, talk to your prospective customers to narrow down who they actually are, really understand their needs -- and see if they’d be willing to pay for a solution to their problems.
+Before you spend any money on developing a solution, talk to your prospective customers to narrow down who they actually are, really understand their needs and value you bring to your customers -- and see if they’d be willing to pay for a solution to their problems.
 Sometimes it feels like a catch-22, you need customers to find more customers.
 How do you get started and find your first one?

 e.g. Are there publicly available (or paid) resources you can leverage to provide insight(s) they didn't have?